djinjones/Brewery-Tracker/README.md

 ## Acceptence Criteria

 User Story:
-As a full stack developer
+As a full stack developer <br>
-I want to create a site that uses https://www.openbrewerydb.org/ and a map API to Show the nearest breweries to travelers
+I want to create a site that uses https://www.openbrewerydb.org/ and a map API to show the nearest breweries to travelers

-When i visit the website,
+When I visit the website,<br>

 Then

-It's done when the site integrates the Open Brewery DB API to fetch brewery data based on the user's location.
+It's done when the site integrates the Open Brewery DB API to fetch brewery data based on the user's location. <br>
-It's done when the site uses a map API to display the location of the nearest breweries to the user.
+It's done when the site uses a map API to display the location of the nearest breweries to the user.<br>
-It's done when the site allows travelers to input their location or automatically detects their location to show nearby breweries.
+It's done when the site allows travelers to input their location or automatically detects their location to show nearby breweries.<br>
-It's done when the site displays relevant information about each brewery, such as name, address, type, and contact details.
+It's done when the site displays relevant information about each brewery, such as name, address, type, and contact details.<br>
-It's done when the site provides a responsive and user-friendly interface for travelers to easily view and interact with the brewery information on both desktop and mobile devices.
+It's done when the site provides a responsive and user-friendly interface for travelers to easily view and interact with the brewery information on both desktop and mobile devices.<br>

-### Amanda- CSS, HTML, Tailwind.css expert
-### Dan- Java Script, Merge conflict resolver
-### Rinjee- Java Script, Mapbox API expert

 ## Table of Contents